asadowski11/Capstone/index.md

-# Download
+# Download <a href="/Capstone/privacy-policy" style="font-size: small">Privacy Policy</a>
-Currently Bob is not ready to be downloaded yet, but will be available for general release around April 30th.
+Currently Bob is not ready to be downloaded yet, but will be available for general release around May 4th.
 Why is that?
 Because this is starting as a capstone project for college, and April 30th is when the capstone is due.

 ---